AdobeDocs/adobe-connect-sdk/src/pages/guides/design_guidelines/index.md

 - A Pod Frame that subtly highlights on focus to indicate active collaboration zones.

 - Footer Controls for persistent input or navigation, anchored and unobtrusive.

+Below, you will find a few images to help you understand the pod structure better.
+Please note that this is pod structure is what we currently recommend you use on your pods to stay in line with the native pods, and thus provide a consistent experience to Adobe Connect users.

 ## Best practices